lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 - Experiences anxiety related to receiving a notification and possible consequences (e.g., isolating, testing); or
   - *if you were to receive a diagnosis, you would probably prefer a human tell you, rather than an app.
 With an app, there's no one to help you answer follow up questions or to calm you down.
 This is why we need humans.*
 - Experiences technical issues such as battery life on some phone models.
-  - *bluetooth is incredibly battery draining.*
+  - *Bluetooth is incredibly battery draining.*

 Here are some new features they've added: